MyHaas Welcome,

 Note: Keep the bolts sufficiently snug to control the adjustments.

-Adjust the front and rear setscrews [2] until the measurments taken in Step 2 are symmetric against the Y-Z plane.
+Adjust the front and rear setscrews [2] until the measurements taken in Step 2 are symmetric against the Y-Z plane.

 Torque the (6) bolts [1].
 Refer to Haas Fastener Torque Specification.